Natco looking to block Indian patent for Gilead's Sovaldi

 If Natco gets its way, it could add another layer to the patent struggle between the country and the multinational drugmakers looking to capitalize on its emerging-market potential.
-The U.S. already has its eye on India, which appears on its Priority Watch List--a distinction reserved for companies whose IP protection practices it believes need close monitoring.
+The U.S. already has its eye on India, which appears on its Priority Watch List--a distinction reserved for countries whose IP protection practices it believes need close monitoring.
 Natco so far boasts the country's only compulsory license, which gives it rights to produce a hotly contested version of Bayer's Nexavar.
 But India has said it's considering others.

 California-based Gilead, for its part, has had to get used to the Sovaldi price complaints quickly, as the objections started pouring in before the drug even hit the market.
 Payers worried about their bottom lines have been clamoring to find a way around shelling out for every patient, with some looking at treating only the sickest patients until the arrival of rival therapies on the scene pushes prices down.
 Most recently, pharmacy benefits manager Express Scripts ($ESRX) said it was forming a coalition to refuse use of the drug until that time, with CMO Steve Miller arguing that Gilead's sticker price would "break the country."